In Whose Name?: Marketing

 The documentary was publicly revealed on November 1, 2024, through an exclusive story with Variety.
 The article revealed the film's synopsis and producers, as well as claiming it was currently in post-production.
 The film was set to be released to the American Film Market through Goodfellas and Utopia, with a promo reel being shown on November 7.
 During that time, Ballesteros posted a text exchange he had with West, who called the documentary "very deep.
 It was like being dead and looking back on my life."

 On August 13, 2025, a trailer was released for In Whose Name?, featuring a clip of West and Kardashian.
-Following the trailer, producer Simran A. Singh stated the film will not include any "commentary or conclusion" on West, wanting the audience to come to their own conclusions.
+Following the trailer, Singh stated the film will not include any "commentary or conclusion" on West, wanting the audience to come to their own conclusions.
 A second trailer was released on August 27.

 Release

 In Whose Name? was released to theaters on September 19, 2025, through AMSI Entertainment.
 It was distributed to 1,000 theaters in the United States in partnership with AMC Theatres, Regal Cinemas, and Cinemark Theatres.
 After its opening weekend, the film's producers planned to extend its theatrical run and eventually add it to streaming services.
 Ballesteros has stated the streaming version of In Whose Name? will be a director's cut, claiming he had to "Trojan Horse culture" for its theatrical release.